Aretha (1961 album)

 Aretha is the debut studio album by American singer-songwriter Aretha Franklin, released on February 27, 1961, by Columbia Records.
 It features the Ray Bryant Combo.
 The album is Aretha's first release for Columbia, and is also known under its working title Right Now It's Aretha.
 Following in the footsteps of her close friend Sam Cooke, Aretha was "discovered" by famed Columbia Records producer John H. Hammond, who on the liner notes of the 1973 edition of "The Great Aretha Franklin: The First 12 Sides" mentions that she was in fact recommended by the composer Curtis Reginald Lewis.
 With the support of her father, Reverend C.L.
 Franklin, Aretha traveled to New York City's Columbia Record Studios to record her debut album for the label.
 Hammond paired Aretha Franklin with Ray Bryant and arranger J. Leslie McFarland, while taking charge of the album's production, which received mixed reviews.

 The album showcases an 18-year-old Franklin, covering a range of pop standards.
 Columbia was experimenting to see what kind of music worked best with Aretha's style.
 Though rare to find an original 6-eye pressing on vinyl, Columbia Records re-released these sessions and retitled them as "The Great Aretha Franklin: The First 12 Sides", in 1972.
-The exact same recording "The Great Aretha Franklin: The First 12 Sides", was once more re-released on vinyl, this time in 1973 by CBS/Embassy, trademarks of Columbia Records, probably being a UK edition, which on the center label bears these identification numbers: EMB S-31006 (KC 31953).
+The same recording "The Great Aretha Franklin: The First 12 Sides", was once more re-released on vinyl, this time in 1973 by CBS/Embassy, trademarks of Columbia Records, probably being a UK edition, which on the center label bears these identification numbers: EMB S-31006 (KC 31953).
 There are some minor changes in the track list for the 1973 edition as well.
 (See the separate track listing below the 1972 listing).